microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 SDK release relates to the other DXC releases.

 The guiding principle is that the Vulkan SDK is not a new release process.
-It is an additional consumer of the existing DXC release, with one extra constraint on which SPIRV commits the build is pinned to.
+It is an additional consumer of the existing DXC release, with one extra constraint: which SPIRV-Headers and SPIRV-Tools commits the release is built against.
 The sections below first summarize how DXC releases work today, then describe where the Vulkan SDK fits.

 ### How DXC releases work today

 DXC currently ships as a GitHub release, a NuGet package, and Windows/DirectX Vpacks.
-The GitHub release is produced from a release branch in GitHub, while the NuGet package and the Vpacks are produced from a release branch in Azure DevOps.
+All of these are produced from an internal Azure DevOps (ADO) release branch.

-A release starts by preparing these release branches: the DXC version is bumped, the release notes are labelled, the branch is cut from main, the shader model is set, and the branch policies are locked down.
-The submodules are pinned on the branch at this point.
+A release starts by preparing that branch: the DXC version is bumped, the release notes are labelled, the branch is cut from main, the shader model is set, and the branch policies are locked down.
 The build, submodule-update, report, and release pipelines are then pointed at the new branch so that subsequent builds run against it.

+Submodules are not otherwise part of this process.
+A submodule stays at whatever commit it is already set to; advancing SPIRV-Headers and SPIRV-Tools is a manual step, done the same way on main and on release branches — there is no automatic update.
+The submodule-update pipeline updates the submodules on the internal branch, which is how changes from GitHub are picked up.

 The release builds run from those branches and are marked for retention.
 The build and report pipelines that run here are what we today treat as the validation that gates the